Saturday, November 17, 2012

 A prominent political activist from California, a Registered Nurse-Medical student from Tennessee, and a combat Marine from Indiana, three vicious criminals now safely stowed behind bars in New York City where they won't be able to threaten the peace and safety of the community further.
 Score three for the Sullivan Law and New York's no-nonsense zero-tolerance for terrorists with handguns.

 Military people will tell you: the first time it's an accident, the second time it's a coincidence, but the third time it's 'enemy action'.
 Is it possible this all has nothing to do with H.R.
 822 now working its way through Congress?
 H.R.
-822 would require states which issue concealed weapons permits to recognize permits issued by other states.
+822 would require states that issue concealed weapons permits to recognize permits issued by other states.
 People would always have to abide by the local restrictions, but these three would not have been arrested had H.R.
 822 already been signed into law.
 'Enemy action' indeed.

 For a hundred years, New York State's 'Sullivan Law' has made it difficult to get a handgun permit in most of the state and damn-near-impossible in New York City where you have to be a close personal friend of the mayor in order to qualify.
 A NYS pistol permit is not even valid in New York City.
 As a result, most of the violent crime in New York is committed with guns obtained elsewhere from states with horridly permissive laws.
 Oddly, crime in those otherwise lax jurisdictions never seems to rise to the levels of New York despite Rudy Giuliani, 'America's Mayor', having turned the place into a veritable police state.
 To deter malefactors from continuing their dastardly pursuits, New York imposes draconian punishments: each of the three criminals mentioned above are facing three-and-a-half years in slam if convicted, loss of voting rights, and loss of their 2nd amendment rights — in perpetuity.